The eurozone crisis is the single biggest threat to the global economy, according to the Organisation for Economic Co-operation and Development.

 "The crisis in the eurozone remains the single biggest downside risk facing the global outlook," said OECD chief economist Pier Carlo Padoan.

-The organisation added: "Failure to act today could lead to a worsening of the European crisis and spillovers beyond the euro area, with serious consequences for the global economy."
+The organisation added: "Failure to act today could lead to a worsening of the European crisis and spillovers beyond the euro area, with serious consequence

 |Liveleak on Facebook|